aseprite/api/api/properties.md

 time.
 Each time a property is set, it generates undo information.

 * The syntax `object.properties = { ... }` sets the user-defined
-  properties, but doesn't modify the properties related to extensions
+  properties, but doesn't modify the properties related to extensions.

 ## Extension-defined properties